 You see, I don’t consider myself a dancer, I consider myself an entrepreneur who happens to love dance.
-Look at Marko Panzic, Parris Goebel, Dana Foglia or any other commercial dance figure who seems to be settled into their finances and you’ll see that they are much more than dancers.
+Look at Marko Panzic, Parris Goebel, Dana Foglia or any other established commercial dance figure and you’ll see that they are much more than dancers.
 They are entrepreneurs, who use their love of dance to leverage an income by running workshops, holding industry events, curating ticketed stage shows and owning dance studios.

 If you’re an emerging dancer, don’t feel ashamed or too snobby to work multiple jobs.
 Diversifying income streams is cited as the standard for creative freelancers in the first 8 – 10 years of their working life.
 As you grow older and more experienced, you can step into leadership roles organically as you garner the requisite experience.

 Looking into your other talents (like your uni degree, photography, video editing, accounting, retail) and leveraging them for income is a great way to build a financially stable foundation upon which you can build your dance folio without the stress of paying bills.

 My personal word of advice; don’t try make money from everything you enjoy.
 There’s a real magic in honouring the recreational power of hobbies.
 Instead consider the balance between financial stability and pursuing dreams.